-- 3. The Petitioner and the Respondents exchanged lists of exhibits and witnesses prior to the hearing. - 4.
+- 3. The Petitioners and the Respondents exchanged lists of exhibits and witnesses prior to the hearing. - 4.
 Pursuant to Ind.
-Code § 6-1.1-15-4 a hearing was held on June 13, 2002, at Madison, Indiana before Paul Stultz, the duly designated Administrative Law Judge authorized by the Board under Ind.
+Code § 6-1.1-15-4 a hearing was held on June 13, 2002, at Madison, Indiana, before Paul Stultz, the duly designated Administrative Law Judge authorized by the Board under Ind.
 Code § 6-1.5-5-2.

-5. The following persons were present at the hearing: For the Petitioner: Milo Smith, Tax Consultants Inc. For the Respondent: Gail Sims, Jefferson County Assessor Elbert Hinds, President PTABOA Don Thompson, Madison Township Assessor 6.
-The following persons were sworn in as witnesses and presented testimony: For the Petitioner: Milo Smith For the Respondent: Gail Sims Elbert Hinds Don Thompson 7.
-The Form 131 petition was made a part of the record and labeled as Board's Exhibit 1.
-Notice of Hearing on Petition is labeled Board's Exhibit 2.
-8. The following exhibits were presented: For the Petitioner:
+5. The following persons were present at the hearing: For the Petitioners: Milo Smith, Tax Consultants, Inc. For the Respondents: Gail Sims, Jefferson County Assessor Elbert Hinds, President of the PTABOA Don Thompson, Madison Township Assessor 6.
+The following persons were sworn in as witnesses and presented testimony: For the Petitioners: Milo Smith For the Respondents: Gail Sims Elbert Hinds Don Thompson 7.
+The Form 131 petitions were made a part of the record and labeled as Board's Exhibit 1.
+Notices of Hearing are labeled Board's Exhibit 2.
+8. The following exhibits were presented:

+For the Petitioners:

-Petitioner's Exhibit A - Disclosure Statement.
+Petitioners' Exhibit A - Disclosure Statement.

-Petitioner's Exhibit B - Package of documents containing the following:
+Petitioners' Exhibit B - Package of documents containing the following: